Fahema7597/DOTA2-WINRATES/README.md

 ## Prerequisites

-You will need [node.js](https://nodejs.org/en/) 6.0 or greater installed on your system.
+You will need [node.js](https://nodejs.org/en/) 6.0 or greater installed on your system and any code editor(Visual studio code).

 ## Setup
 Get the code by either cloning this repository using git